trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 To transfer more than 4KB of data, rollups must use multiple files, such as a single file that contains hashes that point to other files.

 - A rollup node can request information about the rollup, including the address and origination level of the rollup, known as _metadata requests_.

-  TODO Is this correct?
-Original text said "The rollup can request information from the protocol, namely the address and the origination level of the rollup node itself.
-The rollup node retrieves this information through RPCs to answer the rollup." but the rollup node doesn't have an address, does it?
-Doesn't seem very useful on the surface.

 ## Smart Rollup lifecycle